 Syncthing's configuration for lowering the priority.

 instead.
-Otherwise the configuration option might have no effect or will affect the UI of Syncthing
+Otherwise, the configuration option might have no effect or will affect the UI of Syncthing

-Tray as well causing it to become slow/unresponsive.
+Tray, causing it to become slow/unresponsive.

-This option might not be available on your build of Syncthing Tray, e.g. it is disabled on the
+This option might not be available on your build of Syncthing Tray, e.g., it is disabled on the

 distribution-provided version of Syncthing there.